Ali-Mikael/Pen-testing/h6-shells.md

 So the problem is with the old ass ubuntu system not being able to run our stager.
 I'll come back to this another day because my time right now is running out.

 I shut down the ol box and spun up another VM.
-I thought it'd be funny to use the _Cisco NetAcad cyber security lab VM_ so that's what I did.
+I thought it'd be funny to use the _Cisco NetAcad cyber security lab VM_ I have installed so that's what I did.
 I also fired up the web server on the attacker:
 ```bash
 # Compile
 ┌──(steve㉿flyingcarpet)-[~/box/sliver/payloads]